jacobmakarsky/pepe/specs/overview.md

 - [Deposits](./deposits.md)

-Optimism supports two types of deposits: user deposits, and L1 attributes deposits.
+Pepe supports two types of deposits: user deposits, and L1 attributes deposits.
 To perform a user deposit, users call the `depositTransaction` method on the `OptimismPortal` contract.
 This in turn emits `TransactionDeposited` events, which the rollup node reads during block derivation.